Dhofar rebellion: South Yemen

+Basic military training and political education were conducted at Hawf and at Jadhib in South Yemen.
+Recruits were reportedly given lectures on class struggle and wars of national liberation, with frequent references to Marx, Lenin, and Mao; the goal was to prepare both "fighters and politicians."

+The rebels' chief foreign backer was the government of South Yemen.
+Aden's financial support has been estimated variously at between $150,000 and $600,000 per year.
+(The lesser figure is probably more nearly correct.)
+The front's headquarters was in Aden, and the Adenis provided arms-mostly of Soviet origin-logistic support, medical aid, broadcasting facilities, and training sites for the guerrillas.
+Occasional tension has marked the relationship; the Adeni Government frequently complains, with reason, of being pestered for aid and is critical of the rebels' failure to gain victory.
+The Adenis also complained that too many front members prefer living in Aden to fighting in the mountains of Dhofar.

+Iran

 As a result of Sultan Qaboos's diplomatic initiatives, the Shah of Iran had sent an Imperial Iranian Army brigade numbering 1,200 and with its own helicopters to assist the Sultan's Armed Forces in 1973.
 The Iranian brigade first secured the Salalah-Thumrait road, while their helicopters played a vital role in keeping the isolated Simba position supplied.
 In 1974, the Iranian contribution was expanded into the Imperial Iranian Task Force, numbering 4,000.
 They attempted to establish another interdiction line, codenamed the "Damavand Line", running from Manston, a few miles east of Sarfait, to the coast near the border with the PDRY.
 Heavy opposition from the rebels, which included artillery fire from within the PDRY, thwarted this aim for several months.
 Eventually, the town of Rahkyut, which the PFLO had long maintained as the capital of their liberated territory, fell to the Iranian task force.

 Shah Mohamad Reza Pahlavi justified his intervention in Oman by the need to defend the Strait of Hormuz: "Just imagine that these savages should seize the other bank of the Ormuz Straits, at the mouth of the Persian Gulf.
 Our life depends on that.
 And those people at war with the Sultan are savages.
 They may even be worse than communists".
-Iranian troops remained in the country after the end of the war but were withdrawn after the Iranian revolution.
+Iranian troops remained in the country after the end of the war but were withdrawn after the Iranian Revolution.